wakeuplabs-io/opid-method-spec/did-opid-method.md

 **Cryptographic Agility**

-The Polygon ID DID method supports EDDSA on the [Baby JubJub curve](https://github.com/iden3/iden3-docs/blob/master/source/docs/Baby-Jubjub.pdf) and [Sparse Merkle Tree](https://docs.iden3.io/protocol/spec/#merkle-tree) Proofs for the “signing” of credentials.
+The Optimism ID DID method supports EDDSA on the [Baby JubJub curve](https://github.com/iden3/iden3-docs/blob/master/source/docs/Baby-Jubjub.pdf) and [Sparse Merkle Tree](https://docs.iden3.io/protocol/spec/#merkle-tree) Proofs for the “signing” of credentials.
 For the generation of the zero knowledge proofs we use zkSNARKs with the Groth16 proving scheme.
 We may add other “signing” and “proving” algorithms in the future.

 **Keep DID Keys safe**